bitcoin-sv/spv-wallet-docs/js-buxclient/README.md

   ```

 * ### Create new destination
-  Destination in bux is and object which contains information about the address.
+  Destination in bux is and object which contains information about the output.
   ```bash
     await userClient.NewDestination({})
       .then((result) => {